The Discovery of Guiana: Background

-Reception of the book
+Reception

 One modern scholar remarks of this journey, "Although the expedition itself was hardly a success—Raleigh conquered no lands, found no stores of wealth, and discovered little not observed by earlier adventurers—he created a triumph for himself by publishing The Discovery."

 Claims versus findings

-The title page shows people without necks.
+The title page of the Latin edition shows people without necks.
 Raleigh's dubious report that such people lived in Guiana may have given Shakespeare a line for Othello.